How Much Does It Cost To Ship A Tractor? Everything You Should Know

 Before you freight ship your tractor, you should document its condition, remove loose items from the cabin (if applicable), drain away any excess fuel, remove attachments, and ensure you know how it will be loaded onto the truck when it’s time to ship your agricultural vehicle.
 Your shipping company will provide you with any additional instructions you may need.

-- Document the condition of your tractor – Taking photos and video of your vehicle will ensure that you can look out for any potential damage that may be caused during the shipment process, and gives you peace of mind.
+- Document the condition of your tractor.
+Taking photos and videos of your vehicle will ensure that you can look out for any potential damage that may be caused during the shipment process and give you peace of mind.

 - Remove loose items – If you have any personal items in the cabin or any items that may move around, remove them.
 Loose, unsecured items could shift and cause damage during the shipment process.
-Any valuable electronics or personal items should also be removed to reduce the risk of theft during the shipping process.
+Any valuable electronics or personal items should also be removed to reduce the risk of theft during hauling.

-- Drain excess fuel – Some fuel may be needed to drive the on and off the semi, but it’s a good idea to drain most of the fuel from your agricultural vehicle.
-This reduces its loading weight, and also helps improve safety.
+- Drain excess fuel—Some fuel may be needed to drive the semi on and off, but it’s a good idea to drain most of the fuel from your agricultural vehicle.
+This reduces its loading weight and also helps improve safety.

-- Remove attachments – In some cases, it may be wise to remove tractor attachments from and ship them separately.
+- Remove attachments – In some cases, it may be wise to remove Farming vehicle attachments from and ship them separately.

 Relevant Statistics